 The Lumix TZ100 is another handy travel compact with a built-in 10x zoom lens, equivalent to 25-250mm, and an aperture range of f/2.8-5.9.
 This covers a decent range of wide-angle to telephoto situations, while Panasonic’s Depth From Defocus technology enables fast autofocus.

 The camera also comes with hybrid optical/electronic 5-axis image stabilisation, which helps to keep images sharp when shooting hand-held or using slower shutter speeds.
-The main drawback is a rather small electronic viewfinder, though it does offer a 1.16-million-dot resolution, but a 3-inch rear LCD with touch sensitivity further helps with the handling.
+The main drawback is a rather small electronic viewfinder, though it does offer a 1.16-million-dot resolution.
+A 3-inch rear LCD with touch sensitivity further helps with the handling.

 You can also record 4K video, process raw files in-camera and access a small pop-up flash.
 The Panasonic is very compact too, weighing in at just 312g with battery and card.
 Those looking for a pocketable camera with a powerful zoom, excellent customisation and good image quality need look no further.